-(A) Peer Review -
+- (A) Peer Review - i.

-- i.
 If the Committee determines that the attorney's conduct raises a significant question as to the adequacy of such attorney's ability to represent clients in a competent manner, it shall report its findings to the Chief Judge, Clerk of Court, and the attorney and describe the recommended remedial program designed to raise the competence of the attorney.
-The remedial program can include, but is not limited to, ordering mandatory participation in continuing legal education programs and participation in group and individual study programs, referring the attorney to appropriate institutions and professional personnel for assistance in raising his or her level of competency, requiring the attorney obtain co-counsel in matters before the Court, and, if the attorney's lack of competency relates to drug or alcohol abuse, requiring the attorney to seek treatment for that condition and requiring the attorney to submit periodic reports from the individuals responsible for such treatment. - ii.
-If the attorney objects to the Committee's findings or recommendations, the attorney shall have the right to, within fourteen (14) days of receipt of the iii.
+The remedial program can include, but is not limited to, ordering mandatory participation in continuing legal education programs and participation in group and individual study programs, referring the attorney to appropriate institutions and professional personnel for assistance in raising his or her level of competency, requiring the attorney obtain co-counsel in matters before the Court, and, if the attorney to seek treatment for that condition and requiring the attorney to submit periodic reports from the individuals responsible for such treatment. - ii.
+If the attorney objects to the Committee's findings or recommendations, the attorney shall have the right to, within fourteen (14) days of receipt of the Committee's findings and recommendations, serve a written response seeking revision or revocation of, or suggesting alternatives to, the findings or proposed recommendations.
+The Committee shall consider the attorney's response and thereafter shall issue its final Report and Recommendation to the Court. - iii.
 The Committee is authorized to monitor the attorney's progress to ensure that it is consistent with the Court's Order adopting the Committee's Report and Recommendation, in whole or in part, and may make such interim reports or periodic reports relative to its activities as requested by the Court.
 Upon completion of the Committee's activities in respect to each attorney referred by the Court, the Committee may file and serve a supplemental Report and Recommendation to the Court.
 The Supplemental Report and Recommendation shall include documentation as to the Committee's evaluation, testing, or other appropriate means used to determine whether the attorney has attained an adequate level of competency or if the attorney fails to achieve an adequate level of competency within a reasonable time.
 If the Committee finds that the attorney has not complied with the Court's order and there is a substantial likelihood that the attorney's continued practice of law may result in serious harm to the attorney's clients, the Committee may undertake disciplinary proceedings pursuant to section (B), infra.